< Engagement Rings & Weddings / Celebrity

 3. Elizabeth Taylor’s Engagement Ring From Michael Wilding

 While Wilding was 20 years her senior, Taylor told Life magazine in 1964, that she had married him for “the calm and quiet and security of friendship.”
 Taylor and Wilding went on to have two sons together, Michael and Christopher.
-Many believed the demise of the relationship was due to Taylor’s ever-rising career overshadowing his.
+Many believed the demise of the relationship was due to Taylor’s ever-rising career overshadowing his own.
 The couple divorced in 1957 after five years of marriage.

 4. Elizabeth Taylor’s Engagement Ring From Mike Todd